Best 13-inch Laptops

 • If portability is part of the brief, keep the weight around 3.5 lb or less and make sure the charger is not oversized enough to cancel out the benefit.

-• Screen size changes the entire feel of a laptop, so use 12.5" to 13.5" displays as a starting point and then compare keyboard layout, thermals, and portability.
+• Screen size changes the entire feel of a laptop, so use 12.5" to 13.5" displays as a starting point and then compare panel quality, thermals, and desk footprint.

 • Prioritize SSD storage, a current-generation processor, and the ports you actually use before paying extra for cosmetic upgrades.